 Other states have taken a more measured approach.
 In 2013, Ohio lawmakers created a one-year pilot program in Lorain County which allows qualified emergency responders who have received training to obtain, possess and administer naloxone.
 Under the pilot, immunity from criminal prosecution is provided to licensed health care providers who, when acting with reasonable care, prescribe, dispense, or personally furnish naloxone to a qualified emergency responder.
 In 2014, new legislation in Ohio expanded access to naloxone, allowing for distribution by medical professionals and administration by lay persons.

-Twenty-six states and the District of Columbia have implemented a law or developed a pilot program to allow administration of medication to reverse the effects of an opiate-related overdose by professional or lay persons.
+Twenty-eight states and the District of Columbia have implemented a law or developed a pilot program to allow administration of medication to reverse the effects of an opiate-related overdose by professional or lay persons.
 States such as Ohio require those who administer naloxone to have received specific training.
 Other states such as Colorado encourage educational information about overdose and naloxone but do not specify training requirements.